 Subdivision 6(f).
 The amendment to Rule 6(f) is intended to avoid the problems associated with bringing the entire jury to the court for the purpose of returning an indictment.
 Although the practice is long-standing, in Breese v.
-United States, 226 U.S. 1 (1912), the Court rejected the argument that the requirement was rooted in the Constitution and observed that if there were ever any strong reasons for the requirement, "they have disappeared, at least in part."
-226 U.S. at 9.
-The Court added that grand jury's presence at the time the indictment was presented was a defect, if at all, in form only.
+United States, 226 U.S. 1 (1912), the Court rejected the argument that the requirement was rooted in the Constitution and observed that if there were ever added that grand jury's presence at the time the indictment was presented was a defect, if at all, in form only.
 Id. at 11.
 Given the problems of space, in some jurisdictions the grand jury sits in a building completely separated from the courtrooms.
 In those cases, moving the entire jury to the courtroom for the simple process of presenting the indictment may prove difficult and time consuming.
-Even where the jury is in the same location, having all of the jurors present can be unnecessarily cumbersome in light of the fact that filing of the indictment requires a certification as to how the jurors voted
+Even where the jury is in the same location, having all of the jurors present can be unnecessarily cumbersome in light of the fact that filing of the indictment requires a certification as to how the jurors voted.